 Tomorrow Will Be Sunday:

-and our daily impact on it.
+From the Tigris to the Detroit River, Tomorrow Will Be Sunday is part of Heather Raffo’s new Migration Play Cycle (Creative Capital Award, UN Sustainable Development Goal) exploring a planet on the move and our daily impact on it.
 By entering global capitals and heartland supermarkets, this epic map of a play invites us to imagine a new relationship to human value, by first unpacking what we value – uncovering a world where all populations must confront not only global migration, but their own.
 Celebrating a global cast: Kathleen Chalfant, Karen Kandel, Annie Henk and Julienne Kim and featuring music by world renowned Syrian vocalist Lubana Al Quntar and Palestinian oud player Zafer Tawil, this concert reading offers audiences a sneak peak in what hopes to be the first ever-expanding theatrical platform on the subject of migration.

 An ambitious trans-local work researched across diasporic communities, Raffo’s Migration Play Cycle aims to be the first ever-evolving, cyclically structured play.
 Built as a series of interchangeable seasons (Summer, Winter, Wildfire..) the play can expand and contract, be organized around new locations and be unique to each production with bespoke scenes written for new locales.
 Building upon a network of global theatrical partners, live/local productions would cross pollinate with a more expansive web platform where communities could see their stories within larger global patterns.
 Audiences would be invited to follow the play over years, becoming part of an evolving story, much like migration itself.